mjwhodur/thegleamprogramminglanguage/book/src/md/en/chapters/why_gleam.md

 These functions operate similarly to their mathematical counterparts: they accept inputs and produce outputs in a predictable manner.
 This design philosophy contributes to code that is easier to reason about, less prone to side effects, and more resistant to certain types of bugs.

 ## Gleam as a first programming language
 Learning Gleam as a first programming language may not be such a good idea.
 There are few reasons for that.
+It targets specific platform (Erlang VM) which is not trivial.
+It's a functional language which may be hard to grasp for beginners.
+It's a statically typed language which may be hard to grasp for beginners.

 ### Gleam is relatively new language